kushv818/embedded-onboarding/section-05/hardware_filtering/analog_filtering.md

 The purpose of filtering a signal is to get rid of noise.
 The process of "analog filtering" is the use of *reactive* components to influence the spectrum of a signal (and thus get rid of noise).
+Reactive components are components that store energy such as capacitors and inductors.

-This will document not be a comprehensive overview by any means, but should provide enough information to give you a general idea of how this works.
+This will document not be a comprehensive overview by any means, but should provide enough information to give you a general idea of how analog filtering works.

 # Signal Spectra

 When it comes to filtering, the most important question to ask is, "what am I filtering?"
 To answer this question, we look to the classic example of a square wave.

 To understand what filtering is, you must accept the notion that periodic signals are composed of a infinite sum of sinusoids, as described by the function's *Fourier Series*.

 ## Fourier Series